-Herbs that are used for both food and medicinal purposes are amongst my favorites – and Fennel is one such.
+Herbs that are used for both food and medicinal purposes are amongst my favorites - and Fennel is one such.
 Contemporary herbalists still recommend fennel (Foeniculum vulgare) for digestive health, including relieving gas and bloating, calming an upset stomach, or to dispel intestinal cramping.
-It’s also used with infants to relieve colic, and with nursing mom’s to improve flow of breast milk.
+It's also used with infants to relieve colic, and with nursing moms to improve the flow of breast milk.
 Fennel has enjoyed a long history of use: as early as 50 AD, the renowned Greek physician Dioscorides mentioned fennel in his famous De Materia Medica; in 1145 AD, Hildegard of Bingen recommended fennel for flu and digestion; and the first distillery to make absinthe, using wormwood and fennel, opened in France in 1797.

-Enjoying a cup of fennel tea or chewing on a few fennel seeds after eating, are two ways you can easily enjoy the digestive benefits of fennel.
+Enjoying a cup of fennel tea or chewing on a few fennel seeds after eating are two ways you can easily enjoy the digestive benefits of fennel.